Cpatiss/TasmotaSP/README.md

   It's add (all adds are tagged 'cpat') : new embedded functionalities:
-  - timer or clock for each relay (acces vi web server configuration a submenu 'config.relay' was added)
+  - timer or clock for each relay (access vi web server configuration a submenu 'config.relay' was added)
   - libraries and code to drive LCD oled display type ssd1306 with sonoff or electrodragon esp (define USE_SSD1306)
   - re-use of old settings to add new one.
   - add ftp server (one client only see library comment),  and acces to embedded web pages in SPIFFS through web server (define USE_ElectroDragon, cause need 4 Mbts memory, works also with sonoff pow)